koalamadness/CS-2026/february_diary.md

 # Computer Science
 ## 2026/02/24
+Capture the Output of the Method Under Test
-he "When" Section & How to Invoke the Method Under Test In Part 7, the When section of the test includes initializing variables that need to be passed when calling the method being tested and then calling the test method (part 8).
+In Part 8, if the method under test returns a value, it should be captured in a variable so that its value can be asserted on. he "When" Section & How to Invoke the Method Under Test In Part 7, the When section of the test includes initializing variables that need to be passed when calling the method being tested and then calling the test method (part 8).
 The variables should be given meaningful values that cause the test to exercise the parts of the test method that we care about
 The "Given" Section & How to Set Up a Test